Organs in Exeter Cathedral

 The main organ at Exeter Cathedral is a particularly fine example of English organ-building.
 In 1665 local organ builder John Loosemore created what has become one of the most distinctive and striking organ cases ever built; successive generations of organ builders have provided instruments of pedigree which have brought joy to all who have worshipped and attended performances.

 In over three hundred years the organ has been expanded and updated to meet the ever changing musical demands of a living Cathedral, from the expansion and raising of Loosemore’s case and the moving of the impressive 32’ pipes to the South Transept, to the creation of an entirely new section of the organ in the Minstrels’ Gallery.

-In January 2013 the organ was dismantled for major reconstruction of the internal layout; the Willis soundboards of 1891 are being replaced, while the existing tonal scheme will be retained.
-It is going to be entirely reconstructed, with a new layout within the famous Loosemore case.
-The intention is to achieve a better distribution of sound, together with improved access for tuning and maintenance.
+In January 2013 the organ was dismantled for major reconstruction of the internal layout; the Willis soundboards of 1891 were replaced, while the existing tonal scheme has been retained.
+It has been entirely reconstructed, with a new layout within the famous Loosemore case, achieving a better distribution of sound, together with improved access for tuning and maintenance.

 A 6 rank chamber organ by Samuel Parsons (built c.
 1840) is used to lead services in the Lady Chapel, whilst in 2008 the Cathedral took delivery of a new chamber organ by Kenneth Tickell.